Last Updated on by

 - Juice Plus, on the other hand, does have some review on Amazon.
 Reviews for Juice Plusare a little mixed, but are above average, both for product ratings on Amazon and outside.
 While some customers were not happy with the products, overall there seems to be an indication that most were.

-Winner: Juice Plus.
-With next to no reviews to be found outside of the main website, it’s hard to put the finger on just how good of service and how good Balance of Nature offers the products.
+Winner: Tie.
+With next to no reviews to be found few of the main website, it’s hard to put the finger on just how good of service is BEYOND our personal experience (that counts for something).
 And Juice Plus+ Orchard Blend & Garden Blend Capsules 3.2 oz.
 (1 Bottle Each/120 Capsules) …Juice Plus, while imperfect, mostly holds positive reviews.

-Juice Plus has a wider range of products, whether you choose to purchase or not, whole nutritional information, and overall greater transparency.
+That said, Juice Plus has a wider range of products.
 The biggest downside is the monthly payments, which can be costly, so make sure it’s within your budget, and you consider the whole price before you purchase.